top of page

 trust management trustee manages trust to payout funds to beneficiaries named in the trust in amounts stated in the trust

-Beneficiaries do none of the work but get all of the benefit.
+Beneficiaries do none of the work but get all of the benefits.

 Beneficiaries do not manage or control property that is in a trust that benefits them.
 But they have some oversight.
 They have a right to know what the trustee is doing.
 If they feel the trustee is acting inappropriately, such as not following the trust instructions, they can sue to correct things or have the trustee replaced.